JarKanni/python_bikeshare/README.md

 # Explanation
-Python (Pandas, numpy) analysis of US bike rideshare data from three major cities in the first half of 2017.
+Udacity project utilizing Python (Pandas, numpy) for analysis of US bike rideshare data from three major cities in the first half of 2017.
 Script allows user to step through and choose own stats to see.

 # Files